cytaylorw/hbs-template/README.md

-# Handlebars HTML Merger
+# Handlebars HTML Template

-A Node.js project to dynamically merge Handlebars templates with context data and generate HTML files.
+A Node.js project to compile Handlebars templates with context data into static HTML files.
 Static files (CSS, JS, images, etc.) are copied to the output directory, preserving the folder structure.

 ## Features
 - Compile `.hbs` templates with Handlebars.